garrisonhh/gglm/README.md

 gglm is single-header, just copy it into your include folder and you're good to go!

+## modifying

+gglm.h is generated through an unholy combination of the C preprocessor, the clang formatter, and python. take a look at `gen.sh` for the steps it takes, it's not complicated just cursed.

 ## why?

 a small example of the cglm code I was writing before, vs the equivalent gglm code: